ewjay/fapiwiki/FAPI_Meeting_Notes_2021-02-25_Pacific.rst

 * FDX - Grant management discussion
 * * Decoupling Grant/Consent from Auth
 * * Why updating grant/consent requires user to re-auth when access token is not expired.
+* Event Notification
+* * FDX will start documenting use cases.

 External Organizations